 In surprisingly brief arguments which followed filing of voluminous briefs, John J. Burns, chief counsel for CBS, and John T. Cahill, special counsel for NBC, made almost identical pleas for suspension.
-NBC, however, went farther in attacking MBS as a "switchboard network" and in branding its whole effort the "acme of commercialization," based on the "dollar sign."
+NBC, however, went farther in stracking MBS or a "writebhound attacking MBS as a "switchboard network" and in branding its whole effort the "acme of commercialization," based on the "dollar sign."